openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/course_rerun.rst

 To re-run a course, you must have course creation privileges in Studio and you must be a member of the course team for the course you want to re-run.

-To re-run a course:
+To re-run a course, follow these steps.

 #.
 Log in to Studio.
 Your dashboard lists the courses that you have access to
-   as a staff member.
+   as a course team member.

 #.
 Move your cursor over each row in the list of courses.
 The **Re-Run Course**
    and **View Live** options appear for each course.